mfoliveira/buggy.link/_posts/2018-03-17-ppc64le-on-x86_64-cross-compilers.markdown

 [user-mode][qemu-user] emulation)
 or remotely in real hardware (most people don't have `ppc64le` systems at home _yet!_).

-## Cross Compiler Packages and Tarballs
+# Distro Packages and Tarballs

 Several Linux distributions provide cross compiler packages for `ppc64le` (and `ppc64` -- big-endian, which is required sometimes).